apache/accumulo-website/_docs-2/troubleshooting/advanced.md

     /accumulo/tables/2/t-00001/A000007.rf

-If files under `/accumulo/tables` are corrupt, the best course of action is to recover those files in hdsf see the section on HDFS.
+If files under `/accumulo/tables` are corrupt, the best course of action is to recover those files in hdfs see the section on HDFS.
 Once these recovery efforts have been exhausted, the next step depends on where the missing file(s) are located.
 Different actions are required when the bad files are in Accumulo data table files or if they are metadata table files.